-On the other hand, a crop of fresh, engaging activities is necessary to prevent back-to-school burnout without disrupting what’s working.
-Picture Indiana Jones trying to move an artifact without triggering traps, and that’s basically what needs to happen in October!
+(Picture Indiana Jones trying to move an artifact without triggering traps—that’s basically what needs to happen in October!)

-A “love it or hate it” reputation can plague math classes in K-12, and we get it.
-Moving the needle to “math is awesome, love it!” territory seems like an uphill battle.
+A “love it or hate it” reputation can plague math classes in K-12.
+And moving the needle to “math is awesome, love it!” territory seems like an uphill battle.
 Many students could use a morale boost right about now, just as many families could use some resources to help their child learn math and actually enjoy it.

 That’s exactly why we’ve put together the ultimate starter kit of fascinating math facts, cool math games, and free, fun math activities to spark your student’s interest and get them excited to learn more.

 9 amazing facts about math that will intrigue

 Sure, your student knows 1+2 = 2.
 But nothing is taken for granted in the math world.
 Alfred North Whitehead and Bertrand Russell wrote a 362-page proof to definitively show this mathematical fact.
 If your student is struggling to show their work, this factoid might encourage them to do so!